33 of the Best Side Jobs for Nurses to Earn Extra Income

 If you’re a nurse looking to make some extra money on the side, you’re in luck.
-There are a number of great side jobs for nurses that can help you earn extra cash.
+There are many great side jobs for nurses that can help you earn extra cash.

-Whether you’re looking for a part-time job or just a way to make some extra money in your spare time, there are plenty of options available.
+Whether you’re looking for a part-time job or just a way to make some extra money in your spare time, plenty of options in healthcare are available.

 So, what are the best side jobs for nurses?
 We’ve got plenty of choices for you below.